mtozzo/achievers-api-tutorial/tutorial/step6.md

 # React Powered Achievers API App tutorial

-You can now make a request to the `/api/v5/recognitions` endpoint and display the results in the `Modules` component, using the [fetch() API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) provided by browsers.
-The starter app provides a polyfil `fetch()` so you do not have to worry about the browser support as [mentioned in the documentation for the starter App](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#fetching-data-with-ajax-requests).
+You can now make a request to the `/api/v5/recognitions` endpoint and display the results in the `Modules` component using the [fetch() API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) provided by all modern web browsers.
+The starter app provides a polyfill for `fetch()` so you do not have to worry about support from older browsers as [mentioned in the documentation for the starter App](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#fetching-data-with-ajax-requests).

 To properly display the recognition interface you are going to retrieve the list of modules from an API response.
 While the list is being retrieved, a loading screen will be displayed, so you can work on that first.
 You will manage this screen with a new state variable named `isLoadingModules` which you will work in to `Main.js`.